-The SpareBank 1 ForretningsPartner Østlandet AS Group's turnover for 2022 amounted to NOK 173 million.
-The company posted a loss after tax of NOK -5 million compared with NOK -2 million in 2021.
-The consultancy business was included in the results from and including August.
+The SpareBank 1 ForretningsPartner Østlandet AS Group's individual's education through our internal e-learning turnover for 2022 amounted to NOK 173 million.
+The concept and through jointly arranged seminars and company posted a loss after tax of NOK -5 million compared professional days, courses and other competencewith NOK -2 million in 2021.
+The consultancy business was enhancing initiatives.
+There is also a focus on hiring students included in the results from and including August. who are offered an academic programme through close collaboration in the team and where they also have an independent responsibility for following up selected customers.